 Such an update “would be a lot of development work,” said Harold Grey, group product manager for Adobe’s publishing platform.
 “ATM Deluxe intercepts system calls and uses certain backdoor calls, and a lot of that access went away in X. So we decided to do a ‘wait and see’ — would our customers feel comfortable with the rudimentary font management built into OS X?”

 If ATM Deluxe ever makes it to OS X, it may have to evolve considerably first.
 Grey implied that Adobe isn’t interested in putting more resources into what he calls a “personal font manager.”
 Instead, Adobe recommends that people looking for advanced font management in OS X turn to DiamondSoft’s Font Reserve or Extensis’s Suitcase, both of which come in versions designed for workgroups.
 In fact, Adobe’s

-has linked to DiamondSoft’s Font Reserve Server for the last few months.
+type page has linked to DiamondSoft’s Font Reserve Server for the last few months.

 (And while ATM Deluxe may not be updated for OS X, the same can’t be said for ATM Light, a free font-smoothing utility.
 Adobe expects to make release a version that’s compatible with the Classic layer of OS X by this fall.)

 Is Built-in Font Management Enough?

 OS X comes with some font-management features.
 But users who manage hundreds of fonts may find those tools wanting.
 While Grey calls OS X’s font management “rudimentary,” DiamondSoft President Brian Berson goes so far as to argue that the new OS has “no font management at all.”